grails-galahad/webapp/Readme.md

 Galahad
 =======

-Named after Sir Galahad the Pure, this is a pristene Grails starter project based on the Twitter Bootstrap, Less CSS, and Fields plugins.
+Named after Sir Galahad the Pure, this is a pristene Grails starter project based on Twitter Bootstrap and a curated set of plugins.

 Usage
 -----